 • Sponsor's salary not commensurate with the support claimed

-How to fix it: provide the sponsor's most recent 3–6 months of bank statements, payslips, BRP or eVisa share code, a signed sponsor letter naming you, and proof of accommodation (tenancy, mortgage).
+How to fix it: provide the sponsor's most recent 3 to 6 months of bank statements, payslips, or share code, a signed sponsor letter naming you, and proof of accommodation (tenancy, mortgage).
 The sponsor's monthly disposable income must comfortably cover your stay.

 4. Travel history thin or absent